 Windermere home prices are not only among the most expensive in Florida, but Windermere real estate also consistently ranks among the most expensive in America.

-Windermere is a decidedly white-collar town, with fully 93.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Windermere is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Windermere who work in management occupations (23.40%), sales jobs (17.83%), and office and administrative support (11.70%).
+Windermere is a decidedly white-collar town, with fully 93.47% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Windermere is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Windermere who work in sales jobs (22.53%), management occupations (17.62%), and business and financial occupations (7.57%).

-A relatively large number of people in Windermere telecommute to their jobs.
-Overall, about 12.09% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.88% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Windermere is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Windermere’s overall crime rate is lower than average for the country.

+Windermere is a somewhat ethnically-diverse town.
 The people who call Windermere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windermere residents report their race to be White, followed by Asian.
-Important ancestries of people in Windermere include English, Italian, European, and German.
+Important ancestries of people in Windermere include English, Irish, German, Italian, and European.

 The most common language spoken in Windermere is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Portuguese.